bkkinfo/Inventory-Product-Demand-Forecasting-ML-/README.md

 ## Inventory Forecasting using Machine Learning
-### Inventory forecasting is the process of making estimations about future customer demand over a defined period, using historical data and other information.
+### Inventory forecasting is the process of making estimations about future customer demand over a defined period, using historical data as well as demand drivers

 Usually organisations follow tranditional forecasting techniques/algorithms such as Auto Arima, Auto Arima, Sarima, Simple moving average and many more.